Grays Conveyancing: FAQs

 If your property is owned by one or more people and you wish to transfer ownership the property to someone else, you will need a solicitor to carry out a 'Transfer of Equity'.
 Your conveyancing solicitor can complete the process quickly for a low fixed fee.
 Your solicitor can also complete the legal work on an associated remortgage at the same time.

-If you are buying, selling, remortgaging or transferring equity in a property in Grays, we can help you find an expert conveyancing solicitor.
+If you are buying, selling, remortgaging or transferring equity in a property in Grays and need an expert conveyancing solicitor, we can take care of the legal side of your move.

 We work with a panel of specialist conveyancing solicitors to deliver a stress-free moving experience.